isc-git/husk/notes.md

 - `blockDim.x`, number of threads in block. "size of block"
 - `blockIdx.x`, index of block with grid.
-- `gridDim.x`, number of blocks int the grid (i think?) "size of grid" Each SM consists of many parallel processors and can run concurrent blocks.
+- `gridDim.x`, number of blocks int the grid (i think?) "size of grid"

+- Each SM consists of many parallel processors and can run concurrent blocks.
+- Thread block size should be a multiple of 32, kernels issue instructions in "warps", 32 threads